 But let’s say you want everyone with an email address on your G Suite domain ‘example.com’ to be able to login to WordPress.
 The way to enforce this without having to set up every user in WordPress manually is to require everyone to Login with Google, and for the Google Apps Login plugin to auto-create accounts in WordPress for any example.com users who do not yet have accounts.

 Enter your G Suite (Google Apps) domain name in the My Google Apps domain box – e.g. “example.com”.
-(Tip: if you have a couple of different domains in use, you can list them with a space inbetween, e.g. “example.com altdomain.com”)
+(Tip: if you have a few different domains in use, you can list them with a space inbetween, e.g. “example.com altdomain.com” – details here)

 Check the Auto-create new users on my domain checkbox.